Alternhuman/marcopolo/doc/source/services/intro.rst

    {
     "id":"<unique identifier>",
-    "version":"<version>"
+    "version":"<version>" //optional
-    "startup-command": "<command>"
+    "startup-command": "<command>" //optional
-    "shared-only": "<list of multicast groups separated by commas>" "allows-copy": "<yes/no>" //Allows copy of the .mar file "requires-auth": "<yes/no>" // Some services will only be shown to authenticated requests }
+    "shared-only": "<list of multicast groups separated by commas>" //optional "requires-auth": "<yes/no>" // Unimplemented.
+Some services will only be shown to authenticated requests }

-The script `poloservice' offers an interactive method to create a service file and publish it.
+- By using the :doc:`/bindings` of Polo during execution time.

-- By using the `register()` and `deregister()` functions during execution time.
+- The script `poloservice' offers an interactive method to create a service file and publish it (it uses the Python binding underneath).